julianthant/codecave/documentation/authentication/OAUTH-AUTHENTICATION-IMPLEMENTATION.md

 ## 🎯 **Overview**

-This document outlines the comprehensive OAuth authentication system implemented for CodeCave.tech, supporting GitHub, Google, and LinkedIn authentication providers using NestJS backend with Prisma ORM and Next.js frontend.
+This document outlines the comprehensive OAuth authentication system implemented for CodeCave.tech, supporting GitHub and Google authentication providers using NestJS backend with Prisma ORM and Next.js frontend.

 ## 📋 **Table of Contents**